VIRL-Open/virl-tester/README.md

 ## Syntax
 The following tries to adhere to ABNF, see [here](https://en.wikipedia.org/wiki/Augmented_Backus%E2%80%93Naur_form) for the Wikipedia reference.

 All the repetitions are essentially lists in the YAML whereas the rest is key / value pairs (dictionaries).
-See the Examples section how it should be rendedered in YAML.
+See the Examples section how it should be rendered in YAML.

 ```
 virltest = [config includes sims]